 The NHS website have more information about vaccinations.

 Look after your body

 Keeping in good health can improve how you feel in yourself.
 It can also help with your recovery after treatment.
-Read our section on living with lymphoma for advice on physical health, emotional wellbeing, day-to-day practicalities and travel.
+In the living with and beyond lymphoma section of our website, you’ll find information on physical health, emotional wellbeing, and day-to-day practicalities.
 The following tips are general advice to help you improve your health: